slawlor/ractor/README.md

 ### Why ractor?

-There are other actor frameworks written in Rust ([Actix](https://github.com/actix/actix), [riker](https://github.com/riker-rs/riker), or [just actors in Tokio](https://ryhl.io/blog/actors-with-tokio/)) plus a whole list compiled on [this Reddit post](https://www.reddit.com/r/rust/comments/n2cmvd/there_are_a_lot_of_actor_framework_projects_on/)
+There are other actor frameworks written in Rust ([Actix](https://github.com/actix/actix), [riker](https://github.com/riker-rs/riker), or [just actors in Tokio](https://ryhl.io/blog/actors-with-tokio/)) plus a whole list compiled on [this Reddit post](https://www.reddit.com/r/rust/comments/n2cmvd/there_are_a_lot_of_actor_framework_projects_on/).

-Ractor tries to be different my modelling more on a pure Erlang `gen_server`.
+Ractor tries to be different by modelling more on a pure Erlang `gen_server`.
 This means that each actor can also simply be a supervisor to other actors with no additional cost (simply link them together!).
 Additionally we're aiming to maintain close logic with Erlang's patterns, as they work quite well and are well utilized in the industry.

 Additionally we wrote `ractor` without building on some kind of "Runtime" or "System" which needs to be spawned.
 Actors can be run independently, in conjunction with other basic `tokio` runtimes with little additional overhead.